sixeyed/diamol/ch02/lab/README.md

-# DIAMOL Lab 1 - Sample Solution
+# DIAMOL Chapter 2 Lab - Sample Solution

 1. Run the web container from the chapter exercises: